 - Academic Communication

-- Master Research Project Planning & Proposal Presentation
+- Master Research Project Planning and Proposal Presentation

 - Master Research*